omuili/llm-refusal-interpretability/README.md

 ### Representation versus causality

-The strongest simple harmful-minus-benign direction was found at **block 7**, while the strongest linear probe was selected at **block 15**.
+The strongest simple harmful-minus-benign direction appeared at **block 7**, while the strongest linear probe appeared at **block 15**.

-This distinction matters.
-A representation can contain information that a probe can decode without that particular linear feature being the mechanism the model uses to produce its behavior.
+This difference became one of the most interesting findings in the project.
+The block-7 mean-difference direction captured a strong harmfulness-associated axis, but block 15 contained even more linearly decodable harmfulness information.

-The causal intervention therefore tested the block-7 direction directly on held-out prompts.
+I then tested the block-7 direction causally on held-out prompts.

 | Causal measurement | Result |
 |---|---:|